From the video, can you figure out the density of the plasticine used?

-As a compact lump, it can only displace a maximum of 50 cm3 of water, which is 50 grams of water (density of water is 1 g cm-3).
+As a compact lump, it displaces 50 cm3 of water (see 0:33), which corresponds to 50 grams of water (density of water is 1 g cm-3).
 Weight of displaced water is less than weight of the plasticine.
-As a solid lump, plasticine is doomed to sink in water.
+As a solid lump, plasticine sinks in water.